 Are you the person who loves to take photos at all your family events?
 Have you ever volunteered to make the video montage for your children’s preschool graduation?
 Do you always cry when you watch a show that includes photos and music?
 If so, you can turn your passion into a profitable business.

 If the idea of putting together a video like this sounds too technically overwhelming, think again!
 With the right tools and a streamlined approach, you can turn the process of making video slideshows for others into a thriving income stream and today’s tools make it easier than ever.
-I turned to a few experts, Jenny Larson and Amanda Eddy of Pro Show for advice on start up costs, earning potential, products needed to start your own memory making business and resources for help.
+I turned to a few experts, Jenny Larson and Amanda Eddy of Pro Show for advice on start-up costs, earning potential, products needed to start your memory-making business and resources for help.

 Video Slideshow Software:

 Choosing the right software to put everything together is an important step in the process.
-ProShow Producer is a great option that includes time saving tools like a built-in wizard and animated effects that make the process of creating a video slideshow simple.
-It produces professional video slideshows your clients will be delighted with and outputs to the formats you’ll need like DVD, Blu-ray and other video formats.
-In addition, you can download a free trial of the software to try it before you purchase.
-Another software program is Animoto and you would want to purchase their professional version so you can brand it to your business.
+ProShow Producer is a great option that includes time-saving tools like a built-in wizard and animated effects that make the process of creating a video slideshow simple.
+It produces professional video slideshows your clients will be delighted with and outputs to the formats you’ll need like DVD, Blu-ray, and other video formats.
+Also, you can download a free trial of the software to try it before you purchase.
+Another software program is Animoto, and you would want to purchase their professional version so you can brand it to your business.

 Transfer of Materials & Scanning:

 The music you use for your client’s slideshow is almost as important as the visuals.
 Photos moving on the screen with a beautiful soundtrack can turn a simple slideshow into an emotional production.
-Be sure you’re using music that you have the rights to use.
-Luckily, there are many resources out there for getting high-quality royalty free music at a great price.
+Be sure you’re using music that you have the right to use.
+Luckily, there are many resources out there for getting high-quality royalty-free music at a great price.